 Thicknessing and Squaring

 With one face flat, gauge the desired thickness and plane the opposite face parallel.
-A marking gauge leaves a clear line around the board’s edges.
-Plane to this line, checking with a straightedge across the face to maintain flatness.
+A marking gauge leaves a clear line around the board’s edges — plane to this line, checking with a straightedge across the face to maintain flatness.

 Joint one edge using the jointer plane registered against the flat face.
 Check for square with a reliable square.
 Finally, gauge and plane to width, completing the four-square stock preparation process.
+It’s methodical, it takes time, and it produces results that are absolutely worth the effort.